Streamlinelv/cartbounty/readme.txt

 == Changelog ==

-= 8.2.1.1 =
+= 8.3 =
-* Fixed issue with abandoned cart deletion and bulk action due to recent security update
+* Added support for saving abandoned carts through custom phone fields
+* Updated WordPress recovery email templates
+* Fixed the display of anonymous carts when they are excluded

 [See changelog for all versions](https://raw.githubusercontent.com/Streamlinelv/woo-save-abandoned-carts/master/changelog.txt).